v-lahutik/CashFlow-Control/README.md

 # 💰 CashFlow Control

-CashFlow Control is a web application designed for personal budget planning.
+CashFlow Control is a web application designed for personal budget planning and tracking.
 It allows users to track income, expenses, set budget goals, and receive random savings tips. **Please note that backend features, including user authentication and database storage, are still in progress.**

 ## 🌟 Features